 I love steak au poivre because of the way the spicy pepper crunches and contrasts with the creamy flavorful cognac sauce.
 It's the perfect solution for a quick special dinner, and goes great with almost any sides.
 Mashed potatoes, asparagus, mac 'n cheese - you pick.

-- beef tenderloin - 4 thick cuts or your favorite steak
+- 4 1" beef tenderloin - or your favorite steak

 - salt - coarse, like kosher

 - Remove the steaks from the fridge about an hour before using and sprinkle generously with kosher salt.

 - Roughly crush the peppercorns using a pestle and mortar.

 - Spread the broken peppercorns on a plate, and gently press both sides of each steak into them, coating them well.